bgaprogrammer/zemogacodetest/README.md

 ![alt text](https://github.com/bgaprogrammer/zemogacodetest/blob/master/Images/CoreLibClassDiag.png "Core Library classes")

-The web application is basically a SPA (Single Page Application) so there is a single .cshtml view.
+The web application is basically a SPA (Single Page Application) so there is just a single .cshtml view.
 The concrete views, authorization a routing are handled by the Kendo UI SPA Framework.

 ### How to run

-1. In the *Database* folder you can find a SQL Server 2017 .bak file, so it's just needed to restore it in a SQL Server instance and you are ready to go with the data storage.
+1. In the *Database* folder of the repo you can find a SQL Server 2017 .bak file, so it's just needed to restore it in a SQL Server instance and you are ready to go with the data storage.

 > Note: The .bak file was uploaded using the Git LFS extension, it's possible you need to install it before download it.
 Also its protected by a password, it's: **j0rg3r4m1r3z**